sintaanjelina/openclassroom-project4/README.md

 # openclassroom-project4
+This project is part of "Open Classroom Front-End Developer Path offered By DevC Medan and powered by OpenClassroom Workplace Facebook"

 ### General purpose / goal
 Solve expressfood startup problem in creating database for their website-based system.
 Their website-based system needs database for managing expressfood delivery, order and meal stock on its websites.